stoplightio/platform-docs/6.-migrations/classic.md

 **How do I create a new version of my API project?**

-Versions in Stoplight are now managed through Git branches.
+Versions in Stoplight are managed through branches.
 For more information on this subject, please review the guide [here](../2.-workspaces/h.branch-management.md).